jimjshields/wsgi_app/README.md

+## Server/WSGI App
-## Python server and WSGI app created using only the socket module.
+* Python server and WSGI app created using only the socket module.